CURRICULUM

 Bird’s-eye view; Global Mindedness; Communications skills; Humanity

-By taking one course from any one of the following four groups and earning credits for it, the course will be approved as an Interdisciplinary Courses and Sub-major Programs.
+By taking one course from any one of the following groups and earning credits for it, the course will be approved as an Interdisciplinary Courses and Sub-major Programs.
 For details on each courses, please refer to the syllabus and other information provided by the implementing academic departments.

 ● Each course of the Graduate School KIKAN Education Courses